 But in recent weeks, speculation mounted that Meghan would chose a home birth.
 This would be more in keeping with the couple’s frequent requests for privacy – a plea they have made since they began dating three years ago, and repeated in the weeks leading up to the birth of their son.

-Following the birth, an official notice will be signed by Meghan’s doctors, confirming the newborn’s gender, weight and time of birth.
+Meghan’s doctors would have signed an official notice confirming the newborn’s sex, weight and time of birth.

-This notice will be taken to Buckingham Palace, under police guard, where it will be framed and placed on an easel in the palace forecourt, for members of the public to read.
+This notice would have been taken under police guard to Buckingham Palace, before being framed and placed on an easel in the palace forecourt, for members of the public to read.

 When will the public get to see the baby for the first time?